diddy-bubble/diddy-bubble/README.md

 - 👋 Hi, I’m @diddy-bubble
-- 👀 I’m interested in (ANDROID) MOBILE PROGRAMMATION, GAME DEVELOPMENT
+- 👀 I’m interested in BIG DATA, A.I., CLOUD (Azure & AWS)
-- 🌱 I’m currently learning KOTLIN, C#, PYTHON
+- 🌱 I’m currently learning PYTHON and Cloud
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Big Data & IA projects
-- 📫 How to reach me laurencenakounou@gmail.com
+- 📫 How to reach me naknglo@gmail.com

 <!---
 diddy-bubble/diddy-bubble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.